 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The District's investments in the LAIF, OCIP, and PARS OPEB Trust Fund are not rated.
+The only minimum rating required by the California Government Code that is applicable to the District's investments is a rating of "A" or better for medium term notes and a rating of "AAA" for money market mutual funds.